Mondanzo/php-fileviewer/README.md

 # php-fileviewer
 It's a simple fileviewer in php.
-It can list directorys, show files and that's it 4 the moment.
+It can list directorys, show files and download them.
+So that's it 4 the moment.

 # Config